cvicens/archetype-operator/README.md

-# GitOps-like kubernetes ansible operator as the gurdian of your ConfigMaps
+# Could a Kubernetes Operator become the guardian of your ConfigMaps.
+A GitOps approach.

 All this started as a by-product of a meeting I had recently with a customer   and also from a conversation I had with a partner.
 Both events triggered the need of managing configuration in a kubernetes namespace, and because I have been invo...

 Just to give you a bit of context...